salesforcecli/plugin-deploy-retrieve/messages/deploy.metadata.validate.md

 # flags.api.summary

-The API to use for deploying.
+The API to use for validating the deployment.

 # flags.tests.summary